expo/expo/docs/pages/introduction/why-not-expo.md

 <details><summary><h4>If you need to keep your app size extremely lean, the managed workflow may not be the best choice</h4></summary>
 <p>

 The size for a managed Expo app on iOS is approximately 20mb (download), and Android is about 15mb.
 This is because "managed" includes a bunch of APIs regardless of whether or not you are using them &mdash; this lets you push over-the-air updates to use new APIs, but comes at the cost of binary size.
 Some of the APIs that are included are tied to services that you may not be using, for example the Facebook Mobile SDK is included to support Facebook Login and Facebook Ads, along with the Google Mobile SDK for similar reasons.
 We will make this customizable in the future, so you can trim down the size of your binaries.
+[Read more about managing your app size here](https://expo.fyi/managed-app-size).

 </p>
 </details>